rweigel/phys260/Enclosed_Charge/Enclosed_Charge.md

 When using Gauss’s law, one must draw an imaginary volume in space and compute how much charge is inside the volume.
 Note that "charge enclosed" and "charge inside" are used interchangeably.

-In general, an imaginary volume is chosen is one for which computation of the electric flux is easy.
+In general, the imaginary volume chosen is one for which computation of the electric flux is easy.
 That is, the imaginary volume will be such that the electric field is either parallel or perpendicular to all parts of the surface.
 In this activity, you are given the Gaussian volume.
 However, you should understand the reason for the choice of each Gaussian volume given.

 # Densities

-There are three types of charge densities, linear ($\lambda$), surface ($\sigma$), and volume ($\rho$).
+There are three types of charge densities: linear ($\lambda$), surface ($\sigma$), and volume ($\rho$).

 Given a $Q$, and assuming $Q$ is uniformly distributed on (or within for a volume) an object, to find